 Industrial IoT can connect machines, tools, and sensors on the shop floor to give process engineers and managers much-needed visibility into production.
-For example, manufacturers can automatically track parts as they move through assemblies using sensors such as RFID and break beams.
-Furthermore, by connecting with the tools the operators use to perform their jobs and with the machines involved in production, Industrial IoT applications can give supervisors and plant managers a real-time view of their teams’ yield.
-This level of visibility can be used by manufacturers to identify bottlenecks, find the root cause of problems, and improve at a faster rate.
+For example, organizations can automatically track parts as they move through assemblies using sensors such as RFID and break beams.
+Furthermore, by connecting with the tools the operators use to perform their jobs and with the machines involved in the production, Industrial IoT applications can give supervisors and plant managers a real-time view of their teams’ yield.
+This level of visibility can be used by organizations to identify bottlenecks, find the root cause of problems, and improve at a faster rate.

 2. Higher operator productivity

 Industrial IoT can increase the productivity of the manufacturing workforce in several ways.
 Let’s start with the operators.
 Using IIoT enabled tools, operators can go through workflows faster without compromising quality.
 For example, pick-to-light devices can help operators find the piece they need much more quickly and thus reduce their cycle time.
-Likewise, using IoT enabled tools such as torque drivers can speed up work by automatically adjusting the tool’s settings according to the operation they should be doing.
+Likewise, using IoT-enabled tools such as torque drivers can speed up work by automatically adjusting the tool’s settings according to the operation they should be doing.

 3. Faster improvement cycles